lpaschke16/LindenShore-Technical-Assessment/README.md

 | **liquidityA / liquidityB**                             | In-range liquidity values                       |
 | **tickA / tickB**                                       | Current tick index (discrete price step)        |

+## Why This Dataset was Selected
+Uniswap v3 represents an advanced decentralized market structure in the Ethereum ecosystem.
+Unlike traditional order book structures, Uniswap pools are automated market makers that rely on liquidity curves and constant product pricing.
+In Uniswap v3 specifically, liquidity providers can concentrate their capital within specific price ranges, which creates multiple overlapping micro-markets for the same pair of assets.
+This introduces the concept of liquidity imbalances, in which situations where one fee tier or tick range has a slightly different price relative to another.

+The USDC and WETH pair was chosen because it is one of the most liquid and actively arbitraged pairs on Ethereum.
+By tracking two Uniswap v3 pools for the same pair but with different fee tiers, I can directly observe how price equilibrium forms across parallel automated market makers and how arbitrageurs and liquidity conditions interact in real time.
+This data set was particularly interesting for a variety of reasons.
+The first was that it captures pure, on-chain market data, as I was able to make a direct connection to the chain using RPC.
+This procedure was entirely new for me going into this project, so it was very interesting to set up for the first time.
+Second, this dataset allowed me to directly measure arbitrage efficiency, liquidity depth, and mean-reversion through the Uniswap smart contracts themselves.
+Lastly, it provided insights into Maximal Extractable Value (MEV) activity by quantifying the micro-price deviations that commonly incentivise on-chain searchers.
+All in all, this dataset was both theoretically interesting and practically useful for revealing decentralized market microstructures and designing useful trading strategies that interact with on-chain liquidity.

 ## What I Learned from the Data
 When running the script for longer time intervals, the data shows that the two Uniswap v3 pools, USDC and WETH (0.05% and 0.3% fee tiers) maintain extremely close prices, typically within 0.01% - 0.15% of each other.
 This narrow range shows the efficiency of Uniswap v3 and the way liquidity and arbitrage work on the Ethereum chain.